Updated: October 2019.

 Should You Buy the Ion Audio Max LP 3-Speed Belt Drive Record Player?

 The Ion Audio Max LP 3-Speed Belt Drive Record Player has a lot of neat features that should make it a contender if you’re looking for something self-contained, easy to use and still looks good.

 The fact that it’s affordable at under 100 bucks with features like the ability to rip vinyl to digital format, use a headphone jack, built-in preamp and hook it up to external speakers really makes it a good choice in its class.

 If you are or suspect that you will become a heavy listener then the cheaper ceramic cartridge is going to be a problem.
-In that case check out my reviews on turntables instead.
-If you still want an all-in-one and want to listen to vinyl often consider the Crosley Nomad or Crosley Collegiate which both have moving magnet cartridges but are still all-in-one solutions.

-If you’re a casual listener who only breaks out your vinyl collection once in a while, then this record player should be on your short list.
+If you’re a casual listener who only breaks out your vinyl collection once in a while, then this record player should be on your shortlist.

-I really like the Ion Audio Max LP 3-Speed Belt Drive Record Player and all things considered it’s a great record player for casual listeners with no intention of going heavy and have an older vinyl collection.
+I really like the Ion Audio Max LP 3-Speed Belt Drive Record Player and all things considered, it’s a great record player for casual listeners with no intention of going heavy and have an older vinyl collection.